spiceai/spiceai/README.md

 TODO: Use `spice dataset configure` for a web3 dataset from spiceAI.

-**Step 1** Configure a public datasets from spice.ai.
+Configure a public datasets from spice.ai.
 You can select from any publically available dataset listed here: https://docs.spice.ai/building-blocks/datasets.
 We will use the eth.recent_logs dataset, but you can choose any available dataset from the list.

 In order access these datasets, you will first need to create an account.